 Who are you?

-How did you get interested in art?
+How and when did you get interested in art?

 How would you describe your style?